Flux-Audio/hysteresis/README.md

 # Changelist

+## v0.3.1
++ Fixed: considerable 32-bit float quantization noise (up to -7 dB!).
+Now all audio processing is in 64-bit float, which uses a bit more CPU.
 ## v0.3.0
 The plugin is completely redesigned from the ground up, and has lost most of its original functionality, as it has been simplified.